 Tanami Gas Pipeline Project

-Fueling the future of Tanami
+Fuelling the future of Tanami

-Australian Gas Infrastructure Group (AGIG) has made an undertaking to build, own and operate the Tanami Gas Pipeline, an 8-inch underground pipeline bringing natural gas to the Newmont Tanami Operations mine sites.
+Australian Gas Infrastructure Group (AGIG) has made an undertaking to build, own and operate the Tanami Gas Pipeline, an 8-inch underground pipeline bringing natural gas to the Newmont Tanami mine sites.

 We will keep all landholders and local communities well informed throughout the project and provide ongoing opportunities for any questions or concerns to be discussed.